-Chief of Staff Leveling Framework
+Check out the latest version of the Chief of Staff Network Leveling Framework here!

 One of the most challenging and vastly under-served elements of a Chief of Staff role is understanding and communicating the position inside the organization.
 We recently released a CoS Leveling Framework during our Chief of Staff Foundations Track having conducted research with Chiefs of Staff to better understand how the role progresses from IC execution to strategy & thought leadership at the most senior levels.